 Love the idea of a sauna at home but can’t quite afford one?
 No problem – there actually is a much cheaper alternative to a full-sized home sauna.

 Meet sauna blankets.
-Even though sauna blankets aren’t exactly saunas, they boast many of their health benefits.
+Even though sauna blankets aren’t exactly saunas, they provide many of their health benefits.
 As such, they can be a very decent sauna replacement.

 Summery of Content